dscherbak/rapid-response-katas/Architecture.md

 **External Dependencies**: None

 **Message Handling**:
 - Camera Registration Messages: The service handles camera registration messages, which provide camera information.
-Administrators use this information to grant user access to specific cameras.
+Administrators use this information to grant users access to specific cameras.

 **Message Generation**:
 - New User Registration Message: The Identity Service generates a message when a new user is registered.